borisevich-a-v/telegram_posts_aggregator/README.md

 The project uses [Poetry](https://python-poetry.org/)  for dependency management.
 Please set up the project following the instructions in this [poetry guide](https://python-poetry.org/docs/basic-usage/#initialising-a-pre-existing-project).

-### Telegram entities
+### Set up Telegram entities

 To facilitate a smooth development process, it's recommended to have two Telegram accounts.
 One can be your primary private account and the other a test account.
 Due to Telegram's strict rules, it's strongly advised to treat the test account as temporary and be prepared for the possibility of it being permanently banned.

 Once you have both accounts set up, proceed to create a Telegram bot via BotFather at https://t.me/BotFather.
-And again, make sure that this account is not important for you, because Telegram often bans accounts with API development tools for absolutely no reason.

-After you have obtained two accounts, create telegram bot via BotFather https://t.me/BotFather
+You can connect the bot with you main account.

 After setting up the bot, create two new public channels: <br/>

-1. Aggregation channel: This channel should include at least your second account, the bot, and your main account, all of whom should be administrators.
+1. Aggregation channel: This channel should include at least your second account, the bot, and your main account, the bot and the second account should be administrators.
 2. Test channel (source channel): The bot should not be a member of this channel.
 This channel will serve to simulate a news channel.

+Now for your test account you have to create a new application https://my.telegram.org/apps.
+Keep in mind that telegram can ban this account for no reason.

 ### Environment variables